 The Adreno GPU is about as quick as smartphones get for gaming, too.
 There’s nothing in the Google Play Store that won’t run smoothly here, even with the bump in resolution to accommodate for the 18:9 aspect ratio.

-The G6 is fast, then, but it’s a mystery as to how it will stack up against the upcoming crop of Snapdragon 835 phones set to arrive over the next few months - including Samsung’s Galaxy S8.
+The G6 is fast, then, but it’s a mystery as to how it will stack up against the upcoming crop of Snapdragon 835 phones set to arrive over the next few months.
 Buy now and you won’t be disappointed, even if you won’t be topping any benchmark tables by the summer.

 32GB of on-board storage is par for the course, but the microSD card slot built into the SIM card tray means you can add up to 2TB of extra space if you need it.
 Once microSD cards that big actually go on sale, anyway.

-It’s battery life that gives me my biggest concerns, at least in this pre-release sample.
-The 3300mAh cell might be bigger than the one found in last year’s G5, but obviously the bigger screen will place a bigger strain on it.
-As it stands, the G6 is only OK - expect a full day between top-ups, not a day and a half.
-Hopefully things pick up in the retail version.
+Battery life is really the only blemish on the G6's record.
+The 3300mAh cell might be bigger than the one found in last year’s G5, but obviously the bigger screen places a bigger strain on it.
+The G6 is merely OK here - expect a full day between top-ups, not a day and a half.
+The Huawei P10 lasts marginally longer, but both fall short of the OnePlus 3T.

-With a lot of 4G Twitter, email and Slack messaging, snapping plenty of photos, watching a few YouTube videos and listening to music, I was averaging around twelve hours of use before being completely drained.
+With a lot of 4G Twitter, email and Slack messaging, snapping plenty of photos, watching a few YouTube videos and listening to music, I was averaging less than ten hours of use before being completely drained.
 Left on a bedside table overnight, and with always-on notifications disabled, it lost a more healthy 8%.
+Standby battery life is actually very good, so it's a shame the percentage takes a nose-dive whenever you start properly using the phone.

 Only American owners get wireless charging, too - the rest of the world is forced to use USB-C. The phone does support Qualcomm’s FastCharge 3.0 for quick top-ups, though.
 You get a compatible plug in the box, and it takes less than an hour to get a full charge.

-It has some game-specific battery saving modes as well, which adjust frame rates and lower the resolution of certain apps, on top of Google’s own Doze power saving.
-They could come in handy if you’re an Asphalt 8 addict, helping you get home after work and still have some power left.
+LG has added some game-specific battery saving modes as well, which adjust frame rates and lower the resolution of certain apps, on top of Google’s own Doze power saving.
+They could come in handy if you’re an Asphalt 8 addict, helping you get home after work and still have a little bit of power left.

 LG G6 CAMERA HARDWARE: TWO CAMERAS ARE BETTER THAN ONE